Knowledge Unlatched and JSTOR to study usage of Open Access books

 Continued study of usage will be under the auspices of KU Research led by Professor Lucy Montgomery of Curtin University, Australia.

-The full list of Open Access ebooks available through JSTOR is available here.
+You can download the full list of Open Access ebooks available through JSTOR here.

 About Knowledge Unlatched:

 Knowledge Unlatched is an Open Access cooperative funding Open Access books in the Humanities and Social Sciences.
 Founded by Frances Pinter in 2012, the initiative has so far unlatched over 100 titles and is presently finishing its third pledging round with 343 monographs, both front list and backlist.